GregAC/ibex/doc/03_reference/coverage_plan.rst

 * Instruction Categories x Hazards
 * Instruction Categories x Debug Mode
 * Instruction Categories x IF/WB full or empty

-  * Covers all possibilities of instruction combinations that could fill the pipeline.
-Full/empty for IF/WB suffices to cover this as all the interesting per instruction behaviour occurs in ID/EX.

 * Instruction Categories x Controller state transitions of interest
 * Interrupt taken/Debug mode entry/Pipe flush x instruction unstalled x instruction category